Devamardeep Hayatpur

 about

-I'm a Ph.D. student at University of California, San Diego.
-I work in Human Computer Interaction advised by Prof. Haijun Xia.
+I'm a Ph.D. candidate at University of California, San Diego.
+I work on programming tools advised by Haijun Xia.
 I completed my undergraduate at the University of Toronto in Computer Science where I interned at Dynamic Graphics Lab under Prof. Daniel Wigdor, conducting research in immersive analytics and interaction design.

 conference publications